goschtl/zope/z3c.zalchemy/branches/engine-metadata/src/z3c/zalchemy/demo/README.txt

 is the number of the demo.
 So for example, if you've uncommented demo_3 from z3c.zalchemy.demo-configure.zcml, restarting Zope should show a 'Message Container 3' object that can be added.
-Inside these message containers message objects can be added and edited.
-Adding a second 'Message Container' will show the same set of messages, as the container just gets all messages in the database.
+Inside these message containers 'Message X' objects can be added and edited.
+Adding a second 'Message Container X' will show the same set of messages, as the container just gets all messages in the database.

 Demo 1: Subclasses the included SQLAlchemyContainer to create a container that